ConesaLab/courses-SQANTI_verse/README.md

 # 2. SQANTI3 filter

-The SQANTI3 filter module provides **two primary technical approaches for curating long-read transcriptomes by removing potential artifacts**: a **rules-based filter** and a **machine learning-based filter**.
-The rules filter operates by applying user-defined criteria, expressed in a **JSON format**, to the **SQANTI3 QC classification file** (`*_classification.txt`).
+The **SQANTI3 filter** module provides two primary technical approaches for curating long-read transcriptomes by removing potential artifacts: a rules-based filter and a machine learning-based filter.
+The rules filter operates by applying user-defined criteria, expressed in a JSON format, to the SQANTI3 QC classification file (`*_classification.txt`).
 These rules specify characteristics that reliable isoforms should possess, considering various QC attributes.
-The machine learning filter, on the other hand, employs a **random forest classifier** trained on **true positive (TP) and true negative (TN) isoform sets**, leveraging **SQANTI3 QC attributes** to predict the probability of a transcript being a genuine isoform or an artifact.
-Both filtering methods can generate a filtered classification file and optionally filter associated **FASTA/FASTQ, GTF, SAM, and FAA files** based on the identified high-quality isoforms.
+The machine learning filter, on the other hand, employs a random forest classifier trained on true positive (TP) and true negative (TN) isoform sets, leveraging SQANTI3 QC attributes to predict the probability of a transcript being a genuine isoform or an artifact.
+Both filtering methods can generate a filtered classification file and optionally filter associated FASTA/FASTQ, GTF, SAM, and FAA files based on the identified high-quality isoforms.

 For the sake of this tutorial, we will focus on the rules-based filter, which allows for more flexibility and customization from the user.
 The first step here is to understand how the filter works.